apache/opennlp/opennlp-extensions/opennlp-embeddings/README.md

 ## Getting a model

 No model is bundled.
 Point the module at files you download, and the table's own license applies to the table.
 The Model2Vec distilled releases (for example potion-base-8M) publish the exact directory layout the one-argument `load` expects: download that release's `vocab.txt`, `model.safetensors`, `config.json`, and `tokenizer_config.json` into one directory and pass the directory to `load`.
+Or distill your own teacher with the module's `DistillModel` command (see `TRAINING.md`).

 For a multilingual SentencePiece table (for example one distilled from a bge-m3 or XLM-RoBERTa teacher), the distillation output ships `tokenizer.json`, `model.safetensors`, and `config.json` but usually not the trained SentencePiece `.model` file; copy that one file from the teacher model's own repository (it is named `sentencepiece.bpe.model` there) into the same directory.
 The loader tells you exactly this if the file is missing.